Empowering Youth: How Singapore’s Green Plan 2030 Shapes Our Future

 As climate change is a global issue, Singapore cannot focus solely on itself.
 Questions were raised about Singapore’s role in collaborating with neighbouring countries to ensure collective efforts towards a greener society.

-Mr Baey highlighted Singapore’s openness in sharing its methods and plans with other countries, particularly neighbouring countries that may benefit from such exchanges.
+Mr. Baey highlighted Singapore’s openness in sharing its methods and plans with other countries, particularly neighboring countries that may benefit from such exchanges.
 Despite Singapore’s relatively small carbon emission output, he stressed the importance of global cooperation and modelling the way with Singapore’s Green Plan to inspire other countries.

 Protecting Singapore’s Wildlife